SHVickers94/DemOn_Autouploader/README.md

 ## Troubleshooting

+### This is all way too complicated for me

+This is a (hopefully) short-term solution to the lack of batch upload on DemOn.
+Eventually this process will be obsolete.
+Until then, the following video may help walk you through the process:

 ### - BTO_webpage() is returning Error in .self$value[[1]] : subscript out of bounds

 Go into ```Docker``` and stop the running container and then delete it.
 Then start from fresh in the Terminal tab of ```Rstudio``` with: